EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 The results can be linked back to the sample and run from which the peptide was derived and also to sequences with an exact match in the UniProt database.

+Owing to the large size of the database we are not able to offer a search against the full set of proteins.
+Instead, we have applied a clustering algorithm which groups sequences into clusters based on similarity.
+The clusters each have a 'representative sequence' and it is these that are offered in the search, though the full set of proteins may be obtained from our `FTP server <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database>`_.

 The search takes a FASTA-formatted amino acid sequence.

 .. figure:: images/sequence_search_input_seq.png